MJoergen/nexys4ddr/beta/log.md

 Now the data path of the CPU seems to be working.
 An alpha-version of the assembler has been made, and the instruction memory is initialized from a file (both in simulation and in synthesis).
 Next is to show the entire register file on the VGA port.

+# 2017-12-07
+Now the entire register file is displayed on the VGA port.
+Next is to do more testing, and then implement the rest of the CPU.
+I'm looking at how to modify the CLANG compiler to generate beta-assembly code.